theupdateframework/taps/tap4.md

 denial-of-service attacks.
 - *TODO: Poll for other concerns from stakeholders.*

+Note that removing the root metadata file from the snapshot metadata does not remove existing security guarantees.
+This is because: (1) mix-and-match attacks are executed by specifying an inconsistent set of targets metadata files, which does not include the root metadata file, and (2) the client always attempts to updates the root metadata file.

 # Backwards Compatibility

 This specification is not backwards-compatible because it requires:

 1. Repositories and clients to adopt the root metadata file from [TAP 5](tap5.md).
 2. A repository to use a [specific filesystem layout](#metadata-and-targets-layout-on-repositories).
-3. A client to use a trust pinning file.
+3. A client to use a [trust pinning file](#trust-pinning-file).
 4. A client to use a [specific filesystem layout](#metadata-and-targets-layout-on-clients).
 5. A client to [download metadata and target files from a repository in a specific manner](#downloading-metadata-and-target-files).